 After the attack on Pearl Harbor in 1941, the seacoast defense construction program went into high gear in 1942, with priority for the sites along the Pacific Coast.
 The Harbor Defenses of Los Angeles program consisted of five units that covered the coastline of southern California from Huntington Beach in Orange County north to Santa Barbara.
 These five units were responsible for approximately 15 batteries of varying size, including the El Segundo Battery at LAX.
 Upon completing a current assessment of the area, the now exposed Munitions Storage Bunker (originally placed underground) appears to be the only extant remnant of the El Segundo Battery.
-Because of its contribution to a unified entity (the Harbor Defenses of Los Angeles program), the Munitions Storage Bunker appears to be eligible for the National Register under Criteria A and C as a contributor to a thematic district that has not been fully documented.
+Because of its contribution to a unified entity (the Harbor Defenses of Los Angeles program), the FAA has determined that the Munitions Storage Bunker is eligible for the National Register under Criteria A and C as a contributor to a thematic district that has not been fully documented.
 The potential district, which includes this bunker and several other World War II Harbor Defenses of Los Angeles batteries with extant structures, exhibits distinctive characteristics of a particular property type (military).
 The district and its contributors also exemplify, symbolize, and manifest tangible elements of the military history in southern California and our conceptions of military preparedness during World War II.
-In addition, the bunker also appears eligible for the California Register and for local designation as a contributor to a potential thematic grouping of coastal defense properties located along the southern

-California coastline.
-The Munitions Storage Bunker, however, is ineligible for the National Register as an individual resource because it lacks individual distinction and integrity.
-(See Figure 18, 1961 Airport Traffic Control Tower and World War II Munitions Storage Bunker)
+The Munitions Storage Bunker, however, is ineligible for the National Register as an individual resource because it lacks individual distinction and integrity necessary for this level of designation.
+(See Figure S13, 1961 Airport Traffic Control Tower and World War II Munitions Storage Bunker)